Tell Us Once Service

 What information will you need to give us?

-To ensure we pass on the right information you need to
+To ensure we pass on the right information you need to provide the following:

 - their national insurance number

 - passport number if a British passport holder